Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 Texas Constitution vs. U.S. Constitution: Dual Protections

-Texas residents are protected by both the U.S. Constitution and the Texas Constitution, but in some areas, Texas offers additional protections or distinct interpretations.
+People in Texas are protected by both the U.S. Constitution and the Texas Constitution.
+In some situations, Texas provides extra protections or interprets rights differently.

 Examples of Differences: